United States

 A salute by French troops, Scotch bagpipers and the ritual showing of the colors are picturesque highlights of the ceremonies at the base of the 200-foot arch of the Great War Cenotaph.

-The 10th Olympic Games Held In Los Angeles, California
+1932 Summer Olympic Games Held In Los Angeles, CA

 In the great West Coast amphitheater, built as the setting for the World's supreme test in sports, has America's sons and daughters win again and again to make the 1932 Olympic Games a runaway for the USA.